factorial-io/pattern-lab-edition-factorial/README.md

 - [`node`](https://nodejs.org/en/)
 - [`yarn`](https://yarnpkg.com/lang/en/)

-## Creating a new project
+## Create a new Project

-1. Run `composer create-project factorial-io/pattern-lab-edition-factorial FOLDERNAME --stability beta` (Assuming you wanted it in a directory called FOLDERNAME).
+    composer create-project factorial-io/pattern-lab-edition-factorial FOLDERNAME --stability beta

-2. Select the `factorial-io/pattern-lab-starterkit-default` starterkit from menu.
-If asked about replacing files, do it.
+* Select the `factorial-io/pattern-lab-starterkit-default` starterkit from menu.
+* If asked about replacing files, do it.
-3. Commit new files generated.
+* Commit new files generated.

+## Install an existing Project

+    composer install

-## Installing an existing project
+* Assuming you cloned an existing project that was created with `pattern-lab-edition-factorial`.

-After installing and committing, others cloning the repo need to run `composer install` to install dependencies.
-This should trigger a `yarn install` as well.
+* This should trigger a `yarn install` as well.

 ## Development

-Watch for file changes and start a local development server

-    composer start --dev

-and (in a new terminal window) watch and compile frontend assets with [@factorial/frontend-stack-core](https://github.com/factorial-io/factorial-frontend-stack/tree/master/packages/core)

     yarn start

+* Starts a development server and watches for file changes.

-## Build
+## Production

     yarn run build

-then

-    composer run generate
+* Creates a production build.